Resources

 Q: What does IWMS stand for?

 A: IWMS stands for Integrated Workplace Management System.
-It refers to a category of enterprise software that brings together several workplace and real estate functions, typically including space management, lease administration, maintenance, projects, and sustainability reporting.
+It refers to software that brings together several workplace and real estate functions in one system.

 Q: Is IWMS still relevant?